RobertTalbert/discretecs/activities/module1/M1A-preclass.md

 **DURING AND AFTER** your class meeting, you will learn how to do the following:

+- Convert an integer from base 10 into base 2, 8, and 16.
-+ Implement the division/remainder algorithm for converting from decimal to base $r$.
+- Implement the division/remainder algorithm for converting from decimal to base $r$.
+- Explain why the division/remainder algorithm works.

 ## Resources for Learning